6kts0/CS87A/README.md

 # CS87A
-This repo is a log of my python studying!
+This repo is a log of my python studying, beginning with initial problem set solutions from CS87A.